 Why is the ‘B’ word so divisive?

-When it comes to Brand, the simple answer lies somewhere between being perceived as subjective and widely misunderstood.
+When it comes to Brand, the simple answer lies somewhere between being perceived as subjective, and being widely misunderstood.

 Despite evidence to the contrary, so many still consider brand to have no relevance beyond the logo, and the opposing argument plays out across editorial and social in a flush of experts who tirelessly defend its value.
 Understanding brand to be a compass for impact and cohesion, they campaign for an early seat at the table to ensure brand’s impact on business has a voice.

 Those of us who work in the brand space have had to, at some point, explain, educate or defend investing in brand.
-Working to remove the bias against what is perceived to be frivolous, optional or unnecessary and reaffirm brand as a valued tool to improve mental availability.
+Working to remove the bias against what is seen as frivolous, optional or unnecessary, and reaffirming brand as a valued tool to improve mental availability in market.
 Pushing up against a negative bias is debilitating.

 At a singular level, deprioritising brand investment or treating it like a necessary evil and forcing it to struggle on the end of a tightly held budget leash, is missing out on its potency in building business visibility and impact.

-The academic research proves that long term or ‘brand’ activity, pared with a tactical approach, known affectionately as far ‘the long and the short’, outpaces the temporary spike of tactical alone.
+The academic research proves that brand activity, pared with a tactical approach, known affectionately as far ‘the long and the short’, outpaces any temporary spike of tactical activity alone.

-Nothing goes viral like a feel-good story and this emotion cuts through.
-In fact, emotion builds deeper mental pathways creating deeper influence than rational content, contributing to building mental availability in potential buyers’ minds.
+Nothing goes viral like a feel-good story, and this emotion cuts through.
+In fact, emotion builds deeper mental pathways creating deeper influence than rational content, contributing to building mental availability in the minds of potential buyers.

 “Many brands are excluded…because they never made themselves available to be considered in the first place.
 They have not developed and maintained an awareness campaign to achieve the heft of recognition required to be invited in, and to hold their ground once there.”

-Particularly in the technology sphere, companies embrace product development, understanding that customer experience is a vital component to nurture prospects, but they fail to connect poorly articulated positioning, or inconsistent creative communication with debilitating business perception.
+Particularly evident in the technology sphere, companies embrace product development, understanding that best practice protects customer experience as a vital component to nurture prospects, but they fail to connect poorly articulated positioning, or inconsistent creative communication with its negative effect on business perception.

 So, what is brand?

 It truly touches everything, but simply put, brand is the way your organisation is perceived.
-By industry, the market, potential and existing customers and your employees.
-This perception is influenced by every single interaction and experience, not just the products you offer.
+By industry, by the market, potential and existing customers and your employees.
+Perception is influenced by every single interaction and experience, not just the products you offer.

 Translated into corporate speak, it could be something like:

 While reputation and brand are different, everything that your company does, from the language you use to describe your products to how you present their effectiveness, to the images on your website and the colours and typography used in your ads is connected.
-It constructs the perception of your brand.
-It’s not one singular thing, and certainly not as reductive as only your logo or a colour but a holistic approach to how you take your company ‘to the world’.
+It constructs the perception of your brand built on the combination of all components.
+It’s not one singular thing, and certainly not as reductive as only your logo or a colour.
+It’s a holistic approach on how you take your company ‘to the world’.

-In developing brand, elements like positioning, language, expression and context are all considered, essentially answering the questions: Who are we?
+In developing brand, components like positioning, language, expression and context are all considered, essentially answering the questions: Who are we?
 What is our communication voice?
 What do we look like?
 And where do we show up?
-Some of these elements influence others but if your visual expression is the first thing you develop, it’s really the tail wagging the dog.
+Some of these parts influence others but if your visual expression is the first thing you develop, it’s really the tail wagging the dog.

 Why in matters in practice.